-"I have received subtle threats since this work was completed but I am not bothered because the BBC takes the security of employees seriously,” she stated.
+"I have received subtle threats since this work was completed but I am not bothered because the BBC takes the security of employees seriously,” she is quoted by lindaikejisblog.com to have told Sahara Reporters.

 "Before embarking on this project, the team prayed a lot and also sang because it helped to calm the nerves.
 But I had to go through the training I received over and over again because I wanted to get it right.
 The bulk of the ritual I performed were reading, research and preparation,” she added.